samlinux-development/ic-svelte/README.md

 This template is intended to make it easier for you to get started with development with the Internet Computer, Svelte, TypeScript and Vite.

+The main goal is to demonstrate how a Svelte component can access a Motoko backend function on the Internet Computer.
 Check package.json for used versions.

 To clone and use the Github repository for your own purpose following the commands below.